Pages

 Get support from friends.

-depression.
+Many times we can feel alone when facing such challenges.
+I see this all of the time with my clients who are facing depression.
 They may feel down or blue and don’t want to burden others.
 So they remain isolated and suffer in silence.
 Many times family members and/or partners and spouses can be very helpful.
 But sometimes they can be too close to the situation.
 Finding individuals outside of your typical bubble can help you step back and get an objective stance about your situation.
 As soon as I found out about my bullies following me to my new office, I called up my best friend.
 As we talked through it, by the end of the call I was cracking up and feeling so incredibly relieved.
-Her sense of
+Her sense of humorhelped lighten the mood and validate my feelings at the same time.

 Calm down and breathe.